Guide to Remote Payment Services Pricing

 Remote Payment Connector

-The Remote Payment Connector allows Dynamics GP to communicate with the outsource provider’s platform.
+The Remote Payment Connector allows your ERP to communicate with the outsource provider’s platform.
 The price for the Connector is $4,750.
 This fee can be waived under certain circumstances.
 Please discuss with your Mekorma Sales representative.

 In addition to these costs, we’ll need to review your current system to see if additional fees are required: